-After a complaint has been filed, pre-screened, notarized, and assigned a case number, a Commission investigator will conduct such preliminary and impartial investigation as is necessary.
+After a complaint has been filed, pre-screened, notarized, and assigned a case number, a representative of the Commission Commission investigator will conduct such preliminary and impartial investigation as is necessary.
 An investigation may involve fact-finding meetings and interviews with the complainant, the respondent, and any other persons whose statements may provide a source of evidence.
-The investigator may record, by mechanical, electronic or other means, all statements by all persons involved.
+The Commission's representative investigator may record, by mechanical, electronic or other means, all statements by all persons involved.